 "All present!"
 The fourth platoon sergeant said, with his salute.

-"Sir, Sergeant First Class McFadden, Private Sanchez, and Private Hernandez."
+"Sir, Sergeant First Class McFadden, Sergeant Wright, Corporal Breckenridge, Private Sanchez, and Private Hernandez."

 "Sergeant McFadden's wife went into labor early this morning.
 We'll take up a collection for his new family addition after the EDRE.
-On a very serious matter, the Staff Judge Advocate has recognized an increasing trend of racist complaints in this battalion, generally directed at non-commissioned officers for the apparent purpose of discrediting them.
+Sergeant Wright and Corporal Breckenridge are accounted for in the arms room.
+Now, on a very serious matter, the Staff Judge Advocate has recognized an increasing trend of racist complaints from this company, generally directed at non-commissioned officers for the apparent purpose of discrediting them.
 I've said it many times, racism will not be tolerated.
 Those involved will be dealt with swiftly and severely.
 Put the word out among the men, again.
 Staff Sergeant Webber, you're an Alamo enthusiast and I know…"

 "Did you know today in 1836, the siege of the Alamo began?
-Did you also know it was named for the Spanish word for cottonwood?"
+Did you also know Alamo was named for the Spanish word for Cottonwood?"

 "I know you said nothing that could be considered racist or prejudicial in your discussions about the Alamo, despite the accusations made against you."
 Captain Ibanez said.